 About the Position

-- Scripting or programming and surrounding practices: You have the ability to write scripts that are clear, general, and could be integrated into existing tooling using a fully-featured programming language.
-You have the ability and desire to manage your code and configs in version control, and knowledge of your editor (we don't care which though)
+- Programming and surrounding practices: You have the ability to write scripts that are clear, general, and could be integrated into existing tooling using a fully-featured programming language.
+You have the ability and desire to manage your code and configs in version control, and knowledge of your editor (we don't care which though).

-- Measured response - Not everyone should be locking their entire lives down in the name of security, and the company cannot afford to completely lock down for every security event.
+- Measured response: Not everyone should be locking their entire lives down in the name of security, and the company cannot afford to completely lock down for every security event.
 You can discuss tradeoffs when it comes to cybersecurity, think about context, and understand what threat modeling is.
 You know when you don't know a solution, feel comfortable asking questions, and can clearly communicate your understanding of tradeoffs to stakeholders.

-- Understand and practice good personal cybersecurity hygiene, and can talk to others about it.
-For example: You know what a password manager is, and either use one or have something which you can reasonable argue is better (airgap?) and can walk someone through the tradeoffs you've made.
+- Cybersecurity hygiene: You understand and practice good personal cybersecurity hygiene, and can talk to others about it.
+For example, you know what a password manager is, and either use one or have something which you can reasonably argue is better and can walk someone through the tradeoffs you've made.
 Seriously, we're going to ask you about this sort of thing during the interview process.

-- A positive and collaborative attitude - You understand that a key component of cybersecurity is bringing others along with you on the journey, and are excited to learn from your colleagues and pass that learning on to new analysts.
+- A positive and collaborative attitude: You understand that a key component of cybersecurity is bringing others along with you on the journey, and are excited to learn from your colleagues and pass that learning on to new analysts.

 - B.S. in Computer Science, Engineering, Information Systems, or equivalent experience preferred.